chas-academy/u08-business-idea-wepushonsave/Documentation/documentation_guide.md

 - Commencing the day with our **daily stand-up meeting**, we took turns discussing what we did and our overall feelings about the progress of the project.
 Here are our [notes](./Notes/daily_stand-up_20_05.md).

 - Discussed decisions, including whether to use CSS files or Tailwind classes for styling.
 Chose to work only with Tailwind classes.

+## 21th May

+- We had our usual **daily stand-up**, we took turns discussing what we did and our overall feelings about the progress of the project.
+Here are our [notes](./Notes/daily_stand-up_21_05.md).

+- During the day, we are all coding together on a Discord channel, allowing anyone with questions to ask directly.
+We all appreciate this method of working.

+## 22th May

+- Today was similar to the previous day.
+We started with our daily stand-up and then collaborated on the Discord channel, assisting each other and congratulating anyone who completed their tasks.
+Here are the notes concerning the [stand-up](./Notes/daily_stand-up_22_05.md).